jenkinsci/postbuildscript-plugin/README.md

 ## Release Notes

 ### Version 1.1.1

+Fixed some bugs that came in with the release of a new major version.
+Sorry for the inconvenience.

+* JENKINS-48177 - Even marking build as unstable when errors during script execution appear
 * JENKINS-48169 - Using better descriptions for role limitations

 ### Version 1.1.0

+Attention: This is a major refactoring of the plugin.
+It hasn't been updated for years now.
+The configuration was changed, but your existing configuration will be automatically migrated to the new format.
+I cannot reproduce every configuration, so please open a bug ticket (and try to be kind, I'm doing this in my free time and don't want to harm anyone).

 * JENKINS-11285 - Ability to run postbuild script on a given node

 ### Version 1.0.0